mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 In this exerpt parent Molly has spent time creating a pixel art representation of an alien

     Molly:– We’re finished.
 Right what’s next?
 Now I’m an expert pixel?
-Now I have to figure out how to get it in there don’t I?
-Without losing it I’ll be very upset.
+Now I have to figure out how to get it in there, don’t I?
+Without losing it.
+I’ll be very upset.
     Sonia:– Have you saved it?
     Molly:– No I’ve not saved it.
     Sonia:– Save there. (points to relevant button on screen)

-See fuller extract in Appendix 4.x

 We can see Molly cultivating a sense of ownership over the graphical element that she has created.
 There is also the development of a growing sense of competency in this area of asset design.
-She notes she is an "expert pixel"
+She notes she is an "expert pixel".
+The growing mastering in this area also seems to help drive motivation to complete the next challenge.
+This ownership also appears to drives another technical process that of saving work.
+Or rather the identification with the work pushes her fellow parent to preserve her work to prevent a repeat of losing work previously which she had just shared.
+See fuller extract in Appendix 4.x

+The aspect of pattern completion driving technical process adoption is explored in the next chapter.

 <!-- #### Different styles of making
 PERHAPS IN DESING SECTION - BUT TRY HERE FIRST -->